-This system was designed and implemented with long term sustainability in mind, in-part to combat reducing water borne illness in the community.
-The project included a capacitation component that trained the community water commission on successful community organization tactics to insure project’s proper administration and maintenance.
+This system was designed and implemented with long-term sustainability in mind, in-part to combat reducing waterborne illness in the community.
+The project included a capacitation component that trained the community water commission on successful community organization tactics to insure the project’s proper administration and maintenance.

 The activities set up to meet the project goals and additional personal comments by the lead Peace Corps volunteers are as follows:

-(2) PCVs and Community leadership attended productive meeting with local municipality leadership to secure funding for project water tower and use of municipality backhoe to dig water lines (February, 2017 through June, 2017).
+(2) PCVs and Community leadership attended productive meetings with local municipality leadership to secure funding for the project water tower and use of municipality backhoe to dig water lines (February 2017 through June 2017).

 Over the course of these meetings, we worked to establish a working relationship between the leadership of our commission and the local government leadership.
 We tried our best to make our project not about politics, but rather about the service that was to be done for the people.
 We cultivated a positive connection with the mayor and an empowered voice for our commission leaders, who now better understand their own agency and ability to work within their own system for continued development.

 The majority of our interactions with the Well Company were positive ones.
-We are grateful that the commission leadership has established a positive working relationship with the engineer of this company, who has provided consistent support to the commission leadership in all phases of this system.
-The one-year guarantee included in the work of the project helps to insure the long-term sustainability, and we are confident that the engineer is invested in the future of this project.
+We are grateful that the committee leadership has established a positive working relationship with the engineer of this company, which has provided consistent support to the commission leadership in all phases of this system.
+The one-year guarantee included in the work of the project helps to ensure long-term sustainability, and we are confident that the engineer is invested in the future of this project.

-(4) PCVs and Water Commission Leadership conducted workshops to draft and establish sustainable long-term water system maintenance plan and payment schedule, as agreed upon by community members (June, 2017 through November, 2017).
+(4) PCVs and Water Commission Leadership conducted workshops to draft and establish a sustainable long-term water system maintenance plan and payment schedule, as agreed upon by community members (June 2017 through November 2017).

-These community wide meeting have been an easy transition for community members, whom already feel confident in expressing their opinions in regards to the system.
-Participation for these discussions has been excellent and we are confident in the ability of the commission and community members to maintain the water system.
+These community-wide meetings have been an easy transition for community members, who already feel confident in expressing their opinions in regard to the system.
+Participation in these discussions has been excellent and we are confident in the ability of the commission and community members to maintain the water system.

-Once the system was turned on the community felt that much more confident in the program and enthusiasm is high.
-After all, by this point we all have been involved in this project together, and are invested in its continued success.
+Once the system was turned on the community felt that much more confidence in the program and enthusiasm is high.
+After all, by this point, we all have been involved in this project together, and are invested in its continued success.

 The entirety of the system construction occurred over a three-week period, as concrete was poured and dried, community members and future users of the system volunteered their time to dig water lines and secure the well’s perimeter with community-donated fencing and posts.
 The construction site became a popular place to hang out during this time, and many people simply showed up to watch the construction.

-(6) Local government donated the use of a backhoe to excavate and install short distance water lines to the remaining 16 of 36 community properties not already connected to the system (August, 2017).
+(6) The local government donated the use of a backhoe to excavate and install short-distance water lines to the remaining 16 of 36 community properties not already connected to the system (August 2017).

-(7) PCVs Worked with community leadership to establish more detailed water system management techniques, and water hygiene and quality standards (September, 2017).
+(7) PCVs Worked with community leaders to establish more detailed water system management techniques, and water hygiene and quality standards (September 2017).

 This, we believe, will be an on-going process.
-As the system settles into itself and commission leaders gain hands-on experience, the community will develop trust based understanding of the quotidian necessities of the system.
-We are very optimistic about the long-term sustainability, and believe that the commission and community members are more than ready for the task of maintaining this system.
+As the system settles into itself and commission leaders gain hands-on experience, the community will develop a trust-based understanding of the quotidian necessities of the system.
+We are very optimistic about long-term sustainability and believe that the commission and community members are more than ready for the task of maintaining this system.

-From the capacity-building component of our grant, to consultations with the well company, the sustainability and longevity of the project has always been the priority.
-By working with community leadership to best establish trustful relationships and a working user contract with community members, we feel they are better prepared for the responsible and consistent management of the water system.
+From the capacity-building component of our grant to consultations with the well company, the sustainability and longevity of the project have always been the priority.
+By working with community leaders to best establish trustful relationships and a working user contract with community members, we feel they are better prepared for the responsible and consistent management of the water system.